Alcohol and Omega-3: Can You Take Them Together?

 The practical fix is simple: separate the doses.

-Match your drinking limit to why you take omega-3
+Match how much you drink to why you take omega-3

 Best practical schedule